apache/geode/Troubleshooting-Native-Memory.md

 The **max user processes** value is the one of interest for native memory issues.
 In this case, the soft limit of 501408 is fine.

-In addition, you can see the limits for a specific running process in linux by *cat*ting the limits file for that process.
+In addition, you can see the limits for a specific running process in linux by dumping the limits file for that process.
 The limits for the process with *pid* 7360 are shown below.

 	cat /proc/7360/limits
 	Limit                     Soft Limit           Hard Limit           Units